This page offers a grocery list for vegans who want to intelligently go about prepping for any sort of food supply disruption.

 When COVID-19 pandemic arrived, I decided to buy a couple month’s worth of food for myself so I could stay out of grocery stores.
 My goal was to purchase as many calories and as much protein as cheaply as possible, using foods that don’t require refrigeration.

 Chris Martenson promotes the idea of keeping a “deep pantry.”
 Instead of buying revolting buckets of pre-made processed food marketed to apocalyptic preppers, you can buy cheap grains, beans, and nuts—all foods that should be key parts of your diet anyway.
-If the four horsemen of the apocalypse don’t come trotting in, you can then eat up this food anyway over a period of months so that none of it goes to waste.
+If the four horsemen of the apocalypse don’t come trotting in, you can gradually consume the foods in your deep pantry—and buy fresh replacements—so none of your purchases go to waste.

 If you’ve decided to stock up on food, you’ll find the below list helpful.
 It’ll ensure you don’t forget anything important and obvious.

-Here are the items I purchased to prepare for the COVID-19 pandemic, which together easily covered my calorie and protein needs for a couple of months:
+Here are the items I purchased in early 2020 to prepare for the COVID-19 pandemic, which together easily covered my calorie and protein needs for a couple of months:

 - dried beans (pintos, garbanzos, lentils, split peas)—5 kilograms